How Anxiety Therapy Can Help Athletes in Denver, CO

 Pre-Competition Nerves

-It's the night before the big game or meet, and your stomach is in knots.
-Your mind races through every possible scenario, and sleep seems like a distant dream.
-Pre-competition nerves are a familiar foe for many athletes.
-While a certain level of nervousness can be beneficial, providing that extra boost of adrenaline, excessive pre-competition anxiety can be detrimental to performance.
+Pre-competition nerves are a common struggle for many athletes.
+While a certain level of nervousness can be beneficial, providing that extra boost of adrenaline, excessive pre-competition anxiety can be detrimental to performance and finding flow states.

 Performance Pressure